genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/04_data-grid.md

 </zero-ag-grid>
 ```

-This will result in grid displaying all the columns available in the for the `ALL_POSITIONS` resource.
+This will result in a grid displaying all the columns available in the `ALL_POSITIONS` resource.

 ## Grid interaction